Beginner's Guides

 Booking vs. Airbnb: Commissions

 Airbnb has two fees: the Split Fee and the Host-Only Fee.
-The Split Fee is divided between guests who pay around 14% of the listing price to Airbnb and hosts who pay around 3%.
-With the Host-Only Fee, hosts pay around 15% of the booking rate, and guests aren’t charged any fee to book.
+The Split Fee is split between guests, who pay around 14% of the listing price to Airbnb, and hosts, who pay around 3%.
+With the Host-Only Fee, hosts pay around 15% of the booking rate, and guests aren’t charged a booking fee.
 The Host-Only Fee has become mandatory in most countries but not in the United States.

-Booking.com doesn’t charge guests any fee to book.
+Booking.com doesn’t charge guests any booking fees.
 But it charges hosts an average commission rate of 15% of the total booking price, which hosts need to pay back at the end of every month.
 This is about the same rate as the Host-Only Fee on Airbnb.

 Booking.com vs. Airbnb: Host Payouts

 Airbnb takes a more direct approach and automatically collects guests’ payments on the host’s behalf.
-It pays them to the rental owner through the chosen payout method 24 hours after guest check-in.
+It pays the rental owner via the chosen payout method 24 hours after guest check-in.

-Booking.com gives hosts an opportunity to choose from two payment solutions: payments by Booking.com and online payments.
-Hosts can choose to have Booking.com facilitate all of their guests’ payments and receive guaranteed payouts by bank transfer for all their reservations.
-Hosts can also allow guests to choose between paying online or at their property (meaning Booking.com only deals with online payments).
+Booking.com offers hosts two payment solutions: payments via Booking.com and online payments.
+Hosts can choose to have Booking.com facilitate all of their guests' payments and receive automatic payouts by bank transfer for completed prepaid and online-paid reservations.
+Hosts can also allow guests to choose between paying online and paying at their property (meaning Booking.com only handles online payments).

 How Do the Cancellation Policies Compare?

-Airbnb currently has several cancellation policies that hosts can choose to use: Flexible, Moderate, Firm, Strict, Strict Long-term, Flexible Long-term, Super-strict (30 days), Super-strict (60 days), and non-refundable option.
-Each of them varies depending on how soon to the check-in date guests are allowed to cancel and receive refunds, and each policy has its pros and cons.
-Still, cancellation rates on Airbnb are quite low because the guests make a payment when they book your place.
+Airbnb currently offers several cancellation policies that hosts can choose from: Flexible, Moderate, Firm, Strict, Strict Long-term, Flexible Long-term, Super-strict (30 days), Super-strict (60 days), and non-refundable option.
+Each varies depending on how close to the check-in date guests are allowed to cancel and receive refunds, and each policy has its pros and cons.
+Still, cancellation rates on Airbnb are quite low because guests make a payment when they book your place.

-On Booking.com, there are not as many options for hosts when it comes to cancellations.
+On Booking.com, there are fewer options for hosts regarding cancellations.
 Booking.com recommends that hosts allow guests to cancel for free until one or two days before check-in.
 Alternatively, hosts can choose non-refundable policies, where guests won’t get their money back if they cancel.
-You can also charge a deposit or prepayment or choose to hold a pre-authorization amount.
+You can also charge a deposit or prepayment, or hold a pre-authorization amount.

-Most Booking.com listings don’t have a prepayment requirement and have free cancellation.
-It’s very convenient for guests and not fun for hosts because, as a result, cancellation rates are higher on Booking.com.
+Most Booking.com listings don’t require prepayment and offer free cancellation.
+It’s very convenient for guests and not fun for hosts, so cancellation rates are higher on Booking.com.
 That means that hosts need to adjust their calendars regularly and ensure correct availability dates in their Airbnb and Booking.com calendars.

-Doing it manually can be challenging and time-consuming, especially if you have multiple listings.
-A good solution is using vacation rental software with a channel manager feature like Hospitable.com.
-Our tool will take care of managing your listings and synchronizing your calendar across all your platforms and will automate almost all routine operations, saving you a lot of time.
+Managing your vacation rental calendar manually can be challenging and time-consuming, especially if you have multiple listings.
+A good solution is to use short-term rental software with a channel manager feature, such as Hospitable.
+Our tool will manage your listings and synchronize your calendar across all your platforms, automating almost all routine operations and saving you a lot of time.

 What about Host Protection?

 Renting out your property short-term will help you earn extra income, but it’s important to protect your rental property against damage and yourself against personal liability claims.
 Airbnb protects property owners through AirCover for Hosts.
-It’s top-to-bottom protection that gives hosts $3 million in damage protection and $1 million in liability insurance.
+It’s top-to-bottom protection that provides hosts with $3 million in damage coverage and $1 million in liability insurance.

 Booking vs. Airbnb: Where Should You List Your Rental?